Razgarize/CSCI325-DeQue/README.md

 Due to another round of schedule conflicts on either side and foundation-level bugs resulting in multiple drawing boards being cleared, James was the primary one implementing the meat and bones of the project - meanwhile, Seth handled the driver formatting and getting everything ready for user interaction.

 # Files
-- Tempate_Deque.h
+- Tempate_Deque.h : This includes the class definition and implementation.
-- main_bonus.cpp
+- main_bonus.cpp : This is the test file
-- Makefile
+- Makefile : This allows easy compiling.
+- README.md : Readme file
+- Old Tries : This has most of the attempts we have done.
+Proof that we worked on this for a while with not a lot of resutls.

 # Multiple attempts
 We tried multiple times to complete this project with multiple ideas, including from lectures.
 We tried for days to create the mathematical version of the implementation, with complete failure.
 This has led us to the the pointers Implementation.